iterative/dvc.org/content/blog/2021-10-15-october-21-dvc-heartbeat.md

 by [**Josh Wills.**](https://twitter.com/josh_wills) Josh was tapped by [**DJ Patil**](https://twitter.com/dpatil) to participate in some COVID simulation research early on in the pandemic in which he used DVC.
-In his presentation about the project he tells of the tools he used and challenges of the use case.
+In his presentation about the project, he tells of the tools he used and challenges of the use case.
 Nice DVC shout out at 19:56!
-Ah, the fruits of a Twitter 🐰🕳!
+Ah, the fruits of a Twitter 🐇🕳!

 https://www.youtube.com/watch?v=tu7N8M-jwPU&t=10s